RelaperCrystal/HotCalloutsV/NullReference.md

 From stack-traces, I managed to resolve some of mystery.

+### Am I wrong?
+Seems like my debugging was somewhat inperfect - I didn't copy over Program Database (symbols) file along with the `dll` file.
+I will test that later.

 ### Thrown by LSPDFR instead of The Callout

 The try-catch in the code is not effective and cannot print required information on where it's located, and logs in `OnCalloutAccepted` also not appearing in the log file and console.
 This suggests this exception may have thrown on LSPDFR itself.
 It's possible that instance of this callout suddenly becomes `null` when starting callout.
 Unfortunately, LSPDFR is closed-source and cannot be analyzed.
 If you suspect this issued is from LSPDFR, report to G17 Media and at me `@RelaperCrystal` in the post.